azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 The user can control the area and iteration paths, where the bugs are to be logged, using two methods:

- 1. **Specifying paths using scan parameters :** *-AreaPath* and *–IterationPath* are the two scan parameters to identify area and iteration paths respectively.
+ 1. **Specifying paths using scan parameters :** *-AreaPath* and *-IterationPath* are the two scan parameters to identify area and iteration paths respectively.
 These can be used along with the *-AutoBugLog* switch in a scan command.
   See the following examples:
 ```Powershell
 #Specifying area and iteration paths